-Strategy 1 Details Reviews Strategy 1: LISD Accountability and Evaluation Department will train all campus and other relevant staff on the multiple state accountability systems and data analysis required to understand each system to assess academic achievement for students based on student achievement domain, school progress domain, and the closing the gaps domain.
-Formative Summative Nov Feb May Campus and department personnel will be able to analyze state mandated testing data housed in campus shared assessment folders and in Eduphoria Aware.
+Strategy 1 Details Reviews

+Strategy 1: LISD Accountability and Evaluation Department will train all campus and other relevant staff on the multiple state accountability systems and data analysis required to understand each system to assess academic achievement for students based on student achievement domain, school progress domain, and the closing the gong domain.
+Formative Summative

+Nov Feb May

+students based on student achievement domain, school progress domain, and the closing the gaps domain Campus and department personnel will be able to analyze state mandated testing data housed in campus shared assessment folders and in Eduphoria Aware.
 Strategy's Expected Result/Impact: Achievement of all students increase as indicated on STAAR and local academic performance data, graduation rate.
 Staff Responsible for Monitoring: Learning and Teaching Chief of Schools Accountability and Evaluation Campus administrators and appropriate staff.
-TEA Priorities: Build a foundation of reading and math, Improve low-performing schools No Progress Accomplished - Continue/Modify X Discon tinue 1
+TEA Priorities: Build a foundation of reading and math, Improve low-performing schools 25%

+No Progress Continue/Modify X Discon tinue